 Spring Citizenship Classes

 Twenty-four people signed up for our Spring Citizenship Classes.
 These classes prepare students for their citizenship interviews.
 Four amazing volunteers support and encourage the students while they study the 100 citizenship questions as well as the English vocabulary and conversation skills.

 For online help with citizenship applications, contact Project Citizenship by calling 617-694-5949.

-This class is for anyone that wants to improve their English or their reading skills.
+The Spring Conversation Class is in full swing.
+This class is for anyone that wants to learn or improve their English conversational skills.

 Ways to support our tutoring